enisz/igdb/README.md

 ### Offset
 `offset ( number ) [ optional ]`

 This will start the result list at the provided value and will give `limit` number of results.
-This value must be 0 or greater.
+This value must be `0` or greater.
+The default value is `0`.

 ```php
 // Provide an offset parameter